Royal Caribbean Day 7: Day at Sea

-Our final day on the Adventure of the Seas quickly came.
+Our final day on the Adventure of the Seas was upon us.
 We set sail from Barbados knowing it was going to be a long 36 hours aboard the ship.
-We also knew it was going to be a good time with good friends.
+We also knew our day at sea was going to be an enjoyable one with our new friends.

 As usual, our day started with breakfast.
-Thankfully, it wasn’t as early as the past five days, so we were able to sleep in just a little.
-Darren and I knew there was ONE thing we had on our list for the day….POOL!
+Thankfully, it wasn’t as early as the past five days and we were able to sleep in just a little.
+Darren and I had ONE thing we had on our list for the day and that was the pool

 At this point, I hadn’t spent much time around the pools.
-Majority of our time had been spent on ports, eating or enjoying the night performances/activities, so it was about time I took advantage of the other amenities our cruise ship had to offer.
+Majority of our time had been spent on ports, eating or enjoying the night performances/activities.
+It was about time I took advantage of the other amenities our cruise ship had to offer.
 I especially loved that they had a separate pool just for adults!
-Don’t get me wrong, I absolutely love kids, I mean I am a speech therapist and now ESL teacher in Thailand, but it was nice to be away from kids for a little while.
+Don’t get me wrong, I absolutely love kids.
+I mean, I am a speech therapist, but it was nice to be away from kids for a little while.

-Since we got a late start this morning, by the time we made it to the pool, there weren’t many chairs available.
-Luckily, I found an open pool chair in the adult only pool area.
-However, it happened to be in the direct line of the sun.
-The sun in the Caribbean is no joke.
-Although I came prepared with sunscreen, my body still managed to get burnt.
+Since we started our morning late, by the time we made it to the pool, there weren’t many chairs available.
+Luckily, I managed to find an open pool chair in the adult only pool area.
+The only downfall was that it happened to be in the direct line of the sun.
+The sun in the Caribbean is no joke and even though I came prepared with sunscreen, I still managed to get burnt.

-After a couple hours, I started to become restless and hungry.
-I found Darren (we separated at the pool) and ventured to lunch.
-We just happened to have met up with Karen and Richard, too.
+After a couple hours lounging, I started to become restless and hungry.
+I reconnected with Darren and ventured to lunch where we just happened to have meet Karen and Richard.

-It’s not like we were worried, but it still isn’t how I would have liked to start my morning.
-The whole ordeal took about 30-40 minutes.
-We were cleared to re-enter our room.
-Surprisingly enough, neither of us could really get back to bed.
+We weren’t worried, but it still isn’t how I would have liked to start my morning.
+After it was finished, we were allowed to re-enter our cabin.
+Obviously, neither of us could really get back to bed.